madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ###GPU

-I experienced some sporadic [tearing](https://wiki.archlinux.org/index.php/intel_graphics#Tips_and_tricks) with display and it seems creating `/usr/share/X11/xorg.conf.d/20-intel.conf` with (ArchWiki writes that `TearFree` ... option should not be needed with DRI3 enabled, but I can confirm that this works for me):
+I experienced some sporadic [tearing](https://wiki.archlinux.org/index.php/intel_graphics#Tips_and_tricks) with display.
+Tearing was up and now in Chrome browser given its GPU usage, but also in sometimes VLC given it also uses hardware acceleration for video.
+It seems creating `/usr/share/X11/xorg.conf.d/20-intel.conf` with (ArchWiki writes that `TearFree` ... option should not be needed with DRI3 enabled, but I can confirm that this works for me):

 ```
 Section "Device"